CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Part 4 Data Visualiziation

 ### Overall Accuracy and Confusion Matrix
-* This is code is used for the representation of overall accuracy and confusion matrix.
+* This code is used for the representation of the overall accuracy and confusion matrix.

 ```python